ranxian/lark-openapi-mcp/README.md

 Before using the lark-mcp tool, you need to create a Feishu/Lark application:

 1. Visit the [Feishu Open Platform](https://open.feishu.cn/) or [Lark Open Platform](https://open.larksuite.com/) and log in
-2. Click "Get Started" and create a new application
+2. Click "Console" and create a new application
 3. Obtain the App ID and App Secret, which will be used for API authentication
 4. Add the necessary permissions for your application based on your usage scenario
 5. If you need to call APIs as a user, set up OAuth 2.0 redirect URLs and obtain user access tokens